-To meet the requirements of intimidate, the blockers must share a colour with Bladetusk boar or be an artifact, and to meet the requirements of fear the blocker needs to be black or an artifact.
+To meet the requirements of intimidate, the blockers must share a color with Bladetusk Boar or be an artifact, and to meet the requirements of fear the blocker needs to be black or an artifact.

 Intimidate vs Protection

-If a creature has ‘protection’ from a certain colour, it can block creatures of that colour without taking damage.
-However, intimidate negates that rule unless the creature with ‘protection’ shares a colour with the attacking creature with intimidate.
+If a creature has ‘protection’ from a certain color, it can block creatures of that color without taking damage.
+However, intimidate negates that rule unless the creature with ‘protection’ shares a color with the attacking creature with intimidate.

 ‘Protection from’ means that Auriok Champion can’t be the target of red spells or abilities used by your opponent, not that it can ignore any ability on a red card.